tomhmoses/fun2/LectureNotes/introduction.lagda.md

     More importantly, you can *write* such properties in Agda.

- 1. In Agda all computations terminate.
+ 1. In Agda all computations must terminate.

 ## Plan of this introductory handout